AztecProtocol/engineering-designs/docs/faucets/dd.md

 ## Test Plan

 - Forge tests with 100% coverage on the `FeeAssetHandler`
+- Forge tests with 100% coverage on the `StakingAssetHandler`
 - e2e test that the `bridge-erc20` utility works
+- e2e test that sequencer client respects the `MAX_BLOCK_MANA` environment variable
+- e2e test that the sequencer client respects the contract-specified mana target
 - Manual testing of adding a validator using the new flow on discord
 - Verify that a validator added via discord may be removed as expected
 - Verify that adding a validator grants a badge which prevents creation of another validator